Self-efficacy: Social self-efficacy

 Social self-efficacy has been variably defined and measured.
 According to Smith and Betz, social self-efficacy is "an individual's confidence in her/his ability to engage in the social interactional tasks necessary to initiate and maintain interpersonal relationships."
 They measured social self-efficacy using an instrument of their own devise called the Scale of Perceived Social Self-Efficacy, which measured six domains: (1) making friends, (2) pursuing romantic relationships, (3) social assertiveness, (4) performance in public situations, (5) groups or parties, and (6) giving or receiving help.
 More recently, it has been suggested that social self-efficacy can also be operationalised in terms of cognitive (confidence in knowing what to do in social situations) and behavioral (confidence in performing in social situations) social self-efficacy.

 Matsushima and Shiomi measured self-efficacy by focusing on self-confidence about social skill in personal relationship, trust in friends, and trust by friends.

 Researchers suggest that social self-efficacy is strongly correlated with shyness and social anxiety.

 Academic self-efficacy

 Academic self-efficacy refers to the belief that one can successfully engage in and complete course-specific academic tasks, such as accomplishing course aims, satisfactorily completing assignments, achieving a passing grade, and meeting the requirements to continue to pursue one's major course of study.
 Various empirical inquiries have been aimed at measuring academic self-efficacy.

+Positive academic emotions, such as pride, enthusiasm, and enjoyment, are likely to be influenced by the level of self-efficacy an individual holds.
+This is because self-efficacy has been linked to an individual's belief in their ability to successfully complete tasks.
+Therefore, as an individual's self-efficacy increases, they may be more likely to experience positive academic emotions.